323 million people visited a National Park Service property in 2025. That’s with a 43-day government shutdown where most parks had zero staff.

 Description

 Despite the summer crowds, the valley and the park are truly one of the natural wonders of the world.
-The immense beauty found here is overwhelming and has a tendency to make one feel small in the most humbling way.
+The immense beauty found here is overwhelming and tends to make one feel small in the most humbling way.

 Best Time To Visit

 We recommend visiting in the off-season for the best experience.
-This means avoid peak summer crowds by visiting in the spring and fall.
+This means avoiding peak summer crowds by visiting in the spring and fall.
+Remember, February brings the Horsetail Fall, which is also so popular that it now requires reservations.

 Visitation Summary